 Of Counsel / LOS ANGELES, WASHINGTON, D.C.

-Aaron B. Swerdlow joined Gerard Fox Law as corporate and transactional counsel with an emphasis on guiding entertainment and emerging technology clients with transactional, and employment law matters.
+Aaron B. Swerdlow is a transactional attorney at Gerard Fox Law with unique hands-on experience guiding entertainment and emerging technology clients with transactional, employment, and corporate law matters.

-As the general counsel of a boutique sports agency, Mr. Swerdlow advised professional basketball coaches and retired NBA athletes on employment, licensing, sponsorship, estate planning, and equity investment matters.
+As the general counsel of a boutique sports agency for five years, Mr. Swerdlow advised professional basketball coaches and retired NBA athletes on employment, licensing, sponsorship, estate planning, and equity investment matters.
 He worked with high-profile coaches and sports executives, including NBA coaches, general managers, team presidents, and NCAA head coaches, and managed the agency’s internal legal matters.
 He has assisted clients with the development and initial launch of new businesses, while also providing advice regarding corporate formation, intellectual property, and arbitration.

-Mr. Swerdlow has also worked for the athletic department at the University of Wisconsin-Madison and two mid-sized east coast law firms.
-He also is the Community Service Chair of the Georgetown Club of Los Angeles and maintains an active pro bono practice.
+Mr. Swerdlow also worked for the athletic department at the University of Wisconsin-Madison, in commercial real estate development, and with two mid-sized east coast law firms.
+He served for four years as the Community Service Chair of the Georgetown Club of Los Angeles and maintains an active pro bono practice.